ric2b/Vivaldi-browser/chromium/docs/updater/functional_spec.md

 with its own.

 ### Installer User Interface
-TODO(crbug.com/1035895): Document UI/UX.
+During installation, the user is presented with a UI that displays the progress of the download and installation.
+The user may close the dialog, which cancels the installation.
+A cancelled installation still results in an event ping to the server indicating an installation failure.

-The user interface is localized in the following languages: TBD.
+The user interface is localized in the same languages as the Chromium project.

-TODO(crbug.com/1014591): Implement install cancellation.

-The install flow can be stopped before the payload finished downloading.

-TODO(crbug.com/1286580): Implement silent mode.
+TODO(crbug.com/1286580): Implement and document silent mode.

-Has a silent mode where the UI is not displayed at all.

 #### Help Button
 If the installation fails, the updater shows an error message with a "Help" button.
 Clicking the help button opens a web page in the user's default browser.
 The page is opened with a query string:
 `?product={AppId}&errorcode={ErrorCode}`.

-### Install Source

-TODO(crbug.com/1327491) - Implement the following algorithm.

-The `installsource` identifies the originator of an install.
-It is provided on the command line of the metainstaller.

-TODO(crbug.com/1327491) - is this needed?
-If yes, document the algorithm.

 ## Updates
 There is no limit for the number of retries to update an application if the